Update, Update, Update!

 Limit login attempts

 Another useful method to prevent brute force attacks is to limit the amount of times a certain IP address is allowed to try and log in.
-Unfortunately as of yet WordPress has not added this as part of their default functions, so you will need to find a suitable plugin.
+Unfortunately, there will always be people out there trying to hack into websites, but the more steps you take to secure your own computer and website, the less likely you will be forced to deal with it.
+You can also get fully managed WordPress hosting from Nexcess to help monitor and secure your site.
 I personally use Login Security Solution for my sites, but feel free to find one that fits you best.

 Hide your wp-plugins directory

 Depending on how your hosting environment is set up (and, with our server configuration standards, this is not required on any Nexcess hosting plan; I only mention this as a courtesy), you may be able to go to domain.com/wp-plugins/ and view a list of installed plugins as well as their versions.
 This is a very simple way for a hacker to find out what plugins are installed so they can search for exploits, and another reason you will want to make sure you remove plugins you no longer use.
 You can prevent this by placing a blank index.html file within your wp-plugins directory, so when attempting to view that directory in a browser you would just get a blank screen.